IT Service Management | ITSM vs ITIL | ITSM Tools List

 Practical understanding of ITSM

-Imagine if a company called <Available > is managing and providing internet service to a business/ residential customers
+Imagine if a company called <Available > is managing and providing internet service to business/ residential customers.

-Imagine if a company called <Use App> is developing an application and providing application support services to another company
+Imagine if a company called <Use App> develops an application and provides application support services to another company.

-Here, all the above 3 instances, companies are involved in managing and delivering a service (i.e.: Internet/ Application development and Support/ Managing a Data center) which means they are involved in ITSM.
+Here, in all the above 3 instances, companies are involved in managing and delivering a service (i.e., Internet/ Application development and Support/ Managing a Datacenter), which means they are interested in ITSM.

 Let me explain more in detail with an example:

-Available LLP company is an internet service provider in US, and its goal is to be the best internet service provider in the city New Jersey.
+Available LLP company is an internet service provider in the US, and its goal is to be the best internet service provider in New Jersey.

-In order to achieve its goal, it needs to provide good internet service which is reliable, available, with good bandwidth (performance), security, etc.
+To achieve its goal, it needs to provide good internet service that is reliable, available, good bandwidth (performance), security, etc.

-To provide good internet service with reliability, availability, with good bandwidth (performance), security, etc. the company Available LLP should have:
+To provide good internet service with reliability, availability, good bandwidth (performance), security, etc., the company Available LLP should have:

 - Good helpdesk staff to provide support on phone calls / and onsite; and network engineers who can configure the cables, routers, etc.

-- There should be defined roles who are accountable & responsible of doing specific tasks
+- There should be defined roles who are accountable & responsible for doing specific tasks.

 Performing all these tasks is doing IT Service Management in internet service provision.

-Data Manage LLP company is Data center company in US, and its goal is to be the best data center company in the US.
+Data Manage LLP company is Datacenter company in the US, and its goal is to be the best data center company in the US.

-- Skilled resources and knowledge to manage the equipments in DC like racks, servers, application delivery controllers, cables, WAN optimizers, routers, switches, bridges, repeaters, SAN, NAS, etc.
+- Skilled resources and knowledge to manage DC equipment like racks, servers, application delivery controllers, cables, WAN optimizers, routers, switches, bridges, repeaters, SAN, NAS, etc.

 Stocked spare parts